 The objective of the COIN portfolio is to is to preserve State Fund's principal and surplus and enable State Fund to purchase and sell COIN approved investments, including both equity and debt securities as allowed by Sections 926 through 926.3 of the Insurance Code.
-COIN is a program administered by the California Department of Insurance that is intended to identify potential investment opportunities for State Fund and admitted California insurers with an emphasis on investments that that promote social, economic, and environmental benefits for people living in California.
+COIN is a program administered by the California Department of Insurance that is intended to identify potential investment opportunities for State Fund and admitted California insurers with an emphasis on Green Investments as defined in Insurance Code section 926.1, that that promote social, economic, and environmental benefits for people living in California.